rodoulak/desalsim/example/Tutorial.md

 ### Economic models

-For more detailed steps and instructions see [Tutorial for Example 1](example/Example_1_Tutorial.md).
+For more detailed steps and instructions see [Tutorial for Economic model](example/Economic_Tutorial.md).
-The mathematical description of each technology is given in  [Mathematical description](paper/Mathematical_description.pdf).
+The mathematical description of economic model is given also in  [Mathematical description](paper/Mathematical_description.pdf).

 **Table 2** gives an overview of the main inputs and outputs of economic model (`economic_f.py`).

 |  Input                                     | Output                                    |